shortcutssoftware/sc-ols-examples/README.md

 your implementations you will make much more use of abstractions over the API.

-### API versions
+### There are two API versions

-Shortcuts Online Services APIs are primarily supported on the `api.shortcutssoftware.io` domain.
+Version 2 Shortcuts Online Services APIs are supported on the `api.shortcutssoftware.io` domain.

-We will continue to support API solutions developed against the legacy  `pos.shortcutssoftware.com/webapi` domain, however, the emphasis of our research and development efforts is targeted at the  `api.shortcutssoftware.io` domain, because on it we are able to offer a far superior API experience.
+We will continue to support Version 1 API solutions developed against the `pos.shortcutssoftware.com/webapi` domain, however, the emphasis of our research and development efforts is targeted at the Version 2 API on the `api.shortcutssoftware.io` domain, because we are able to offer a superior API experience, with better performance and reliability this way.

-You will see a mix of newer and legacy API examples in this repository.
-Examples will be marked as _(new)_ or _(legacy)_ to allow you to differentiate between them.
+You will see a mix of v1 and v2 API examples in this repository.
+Examples will be marked as **(version 2)** or **(version 1)** to help you differentiate between them.

+The functionality available through version 1 of the Shortcuts API will also be available through version 2.
+However, newer functionality may be added to version 2 without being available in version 1.

+**_If necessary, you can use the version 2 API from a solution that was initially built around version 1._**

 ## Getting Started